 Nancy Churnin is an award-winning children’s book author.
 She describes her writing as being “About people who change the world for the better.”
 Adding, “Kindness breaks down walls.”

-I had the pleasure of speaking with Nancy and learning about her thirteen-year journey writing The William Hoy Story.
-She is the first to agree it was worth the time it took.
+I enjoyed speaking with Nancy and learning about her thirteen-year journey writing The William Hoy Story.
+She is the first to agree it was worth the time.
 I enjoyed our conversation about the connections she’s made and the lessons learned along her journey.

 Nancy is from New York City.
 She and her cousin, Bill Bickel, spend many days at the theater catching the matinees.
 She received a bachelor's degree from Harvard University and an M.S. in journalism from Columbia University.